What’s My IP Address?

 Besides seeing your IP address, there are many more important things hackers can steal if you’re not using a VPN.
 For example, whenever you use public Wi-Fi, you’re giving anyone connected to the same network the chance to steal credit card information, personal identity, and bank account information.
 For these reasons, hiding your IP address shouldn’t be the only thing you’re aware of.

 If someone obtains your IP address, the information they can see is limited.
-You should be more concerned about protecting your overall privacy on the internet.
+They also won’t be able to see interrupt your internet connection in any way.
+For that reason, you should perhaps be more concerned about protecting your overall privacy on the internet.
 Good thing it’s easy to hide your IP address and protect yourself with a VPN.

 PureVPN, Surfshark, and NordVPN are some of the best options for privacy.
 These VPNs use up-to-date encryption software.
 Find a VPN with a solid no-logging policy.
 This means that the VPN company won’t be able to store your data or sell it to anyone.